Here’s the Actual Difference Between Butter and Margarine

 Yankees or Red Sox.
 Beatles or Stones.
 Butter or margarine.
 As hotly contested debates go, the latter is the most delicious of all.
 Read on to learn about the differences between butter and margarine.

 Butter and margarine are certainly very similar products—they often look alike and you can often use them interchangeably—but the differences that exist between them are critical.

 What is butter?

 Butter is a dairy product made from milk or cream.
 It’s created when cream is vigorously churned, which causes its solids (butterfat) and liquids (buttermilk) to separate, and ultimately results in the firm product we all know and love.
 Whether it’s salted or unsalted, the flavor of good butter is second to none, and because of its basic ingredients and straightforward processing, it can easily be made at home.
+(Here’s when you should use salted vs. unsalted butter.)
 Butter must be at least 80% fat to be sold commercially, and the remaining percentage consists of water and milk proteins.